 System strength is a characteristic of an electrical power system that relates to the size of the change in voltage following a fault or disturbance on the power system.
 The system strength at a given location is proportional to the fault level at that location, inversely proportional to effective grid-following inverter-based resource (IBR) penetration seen at that location.

 Transpower

 The state-owned enterprise that owns and maintains the national grid.

 Contact us

-To get in touch about the utility scale distributed generation process, email LSDGmanager@networkwaitaki.co.nz or call us on 0800 440 220.
+To get in touch about the utility scale distributed generation process, email service@networkwaitaki.co.nz.